anassghaier/K8s-Network-Chaos-Lab/README.md

 This project demonstrates how **network-level chaos in Kubernetes** directly affects application performance and user experience.

-By combining **Docker, Kubernetes, Linux networking tools and chaos engineering**, this lab provides a realistic and reproducible framework for **Network & Cloud experimentation**.
+By combining **Docker, Kubernetes, Linux networking tools and Chaos Engineering**, this lab provides a realistic and reproducible framework for **Network & Cloud experimentation and resilience analysis**.